 * Pen or pencil

-* A gluten free bread recipe.
+* A Gluten Free Sandwich Bread.
 You can use mine, or if you’ve found another GF bread recipe that is closer to meeting your dietary requirements, feel free to use that one.

 * You’ll also need your notes from the flour mix exercise where you listed the various components of gluten free bread.
 (That exercise was from my email titled “Baking Gluten Free Bread at Home“.)
 If you haven’t done that exercise yet, you can either go back and do it, or use my notes which you can download in this handy PDF.